ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - momentum based `1/t`, `1/sqrt(t)`, `1/(1-t)`, RMSProp < Nestrov Momentum
 - `adaptive lr` **Adam, AdaGrad,...**
 - `cyclic learning rate` very effective, the idea is insetead of finding one local minima, it find many-many extrema and build the ensemble using all those optima pts.
+- `Warm-Hold-Decay`: Mainly used in sequence models.
+To warm up, we increase the learning rate, then keep it constant and finally we decrease it following some criteria such as linear, exponential etc.

 ### Cyclic Learning Rate:
 - `x = abs(cur_itr/half_cycle_size - 2*cycle + 1)`